frangarcj/oclockvita/README.md

 ux0:tai/oclockvita.suprx
 ```

-After that just run the game and your buttons should be swapped (this would work only for this game).
+After that just run the game and press SELECT + UP to enable menu.
+Press SELECT + DOWN to close menu.